Dr. Mariutto serves as a staff psychologist at the Lindner Center of HOPE.

 Dr. Mariutto completed her postdoctoral fellowship in clinical psychology jointly at Lindner Center of HOPE and the University of Cincinnati.
 At the Lindner Center of HOPE, she provided individual and family therapy across all levels of care, specifically focusing on mood, anxiety, self-harm, and eating disordered symptoms.
 She was active in community outreach and program development.
 At the University of Cincinnati, Dr. Mariutto conducted individual therapy, couples therapy, and psychological evaluations within the Health Services Center for students with a myriad of psychological concerns.
 She served as a consultant regarding the treatment of eating disorders and educated the staff on the management of such symptoms.

 Dr. Mariutto has experience working with children, adolescents, and adults in a variety of treatment settings, including community mental health, school-based services, and college counseling centers.
 She has experience in parent training, psychological assessment, ADHD management, mood and anxiety disorders, trauma treatment, and crisis intervention.
 She also spent over four years in the Department of Psychiatry at the University of Cincinnati working as a research coordinator in the areas of fibromyalgia and pain management.
-She is a member of the Academy of Eating Disorders (AED) and the Ohio Psychological Association (OPA).
+She is a member of the International Association of Eating Disorders Professionals (IAEDP).

 Areas of Interest/Specialty:

 - Anxiety Disorders